tristantao/kaggle_survivor/writeup.md

 Note that in the barplot you create the lighter areas indicate survival.
 Doing the calculations below the barplot we see that in our Train data, 74.2% of women survived versus 18.9% of men.

-Lets now looka the survival rate filtered by passenger class.
+Lets now look at the survival rate filtered by passenger class.

 ```R
 Pclass_survival <- table(trainData$Survived, trainData$Pclass)